archiebenn/BIOLM0051_analysis/README.md

 ```

 ## Option B - Run pipeline from a specific script -> end with `run_pipeline.sh <script-number>`
-This was introduced to allow users to skip lengthy steps of the pipeline as the full results folder is already provided here on GitHub, which can lead to significantly shorter run times.
+This was introduced to allow users to skip lengthy steps of the pipeline which can lead to significantly shorter run times.
+This is only possible as a complete `results/` folder is included here on GitHub.
+If running without `results/` the full pipeline will have to be run, as above.

 For example, to run the analysis in full, but starting after the BLAST script (script 4 - which can take > 30 minutes):
 ```